tensorflow/docs/site/en/api_docs/python/tf/saved_model/builder/SavedModelBuilder.md

     legacy_init_op=None,
     clear_devices=False,
     main_op=None,
-    strip_default_attrs=False
+    strip_default_attrs=False,
+    saver=None
 )
 ```

-Adds the current meta graph to the SavedModel.
+Adds the current meta graph to the SavedModel. (deprecated arguments)

+SOME ARGUMENTS ARE DEPRECATED.
+They will be removed in a future version.
+Instructions for updating:
+Pass your op to the equivalent parameter main_op instead.

 Creates a Saver in the current scope and uses the Saver to export the meta
 graph def.
 Invoking this API requires the `add_meta_graph_and_variables()`